 You can travel free on local buses in England, but the age at which you can apply for your free bus pass depends on when you were born and where you live.
 Contact your local authority for more information on how to apply.
 If you use GOV.UK's State Pension calculator it will also give you an exact date of when you can apply for your free bus pass.

-The Senior Railcard is an annual savings card that's available to anyone aged 60 or over.
-You buy it for a one-off cost and it will allow you to make big savings on most rail fares in the UK.
+The Senior Railcard is a savings card that's available to anyone aged 60 or over.
+You buy a 1 year or a 3 year card for a one-off cost and it allows you to save on most rail fares in the UK.

-You can order online from the Senior Railcard website using a valid passport or UK driving licence as ID.
+You can order a 1 year or 3 year Senior Railcard online from the Senior Railcard website using a valid passport or UK driving licence as ID.
 Visit their website for the latest prices and more details on any other offers cardholders could be entitled to, such as reduced-price membership for art or food societies.

-You can also apply for a Senior Railcard at most staffed railway stations, where you can also use your birth certificate as proof of age.
+You can apply for a 1 year Senior Railcard at most staffed railway stations, where you can also use your birth certificate as proof of age.

 London Freedom Pass